 Dangerously low blood sugar can occur when this medicine is injected and no food is eaten within 20 minutes.
-Checking and recording your blood glucose is very important when you start this medicine and when your dose is changed.
-You should avoid participating in any high-risk activities like driving within 2 to 3 hours after a dose until a well-tolerated dose of this medicine has been established.
+Checking and recording your blood sugar is very important when you start this medicine and whenever the dose is changed.
+Avoid participating in any high-risk activities like driving within 2 to 3 hours after a dose until a well-tolerated dose of this medicine has been established.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur:

 bluish skin color of the fingertips

 rapid growth of normal cells of the thymus (no symptoms)